greiss19/greiss19/README.md

-- 👋 Hi, I’m greiss
+- 👋 Hi, I’m Greis Lestari Sinaga
-- 👀 I’m interested in Studying
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning Ysoft and Azure
 - 💞️ I’m looking to collaborate on (searching)
-- 📫 How to reach me ?
+- 📫 How to reach me ...

 <!---
 greiss19/greiss19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.